brandur/sorg/content/fragments/mongo-partitioning.md

 Here I didn't have an integer key that I could use, but I did have a suitable string key in the form of each object's ID which looks like `idr_12345`.
-That's fine though, because the ID is unique and makes a fine modulo candidate;
+That's okay though, because the ID is unique and makes a fine modulo candidate;
 all we have to do is hash its value and convert some of the resulting bytes to an integer.